folio-org/mod-settings/README.md

     POST /config/entries

 This is write operation and returns 204 if successful.
+The `id` property is required and must be supplied by the client.

 Fetch a particular setting with: